-2. Demonstrate feasibility to investors
+2. Demonstrate Feasibility to Investors

 Acquiring financial support is one of the biggest challenges of building a business.
-Whether it’s a bank or a venture capitalist, every investor wants to know the potential and feasibility of your business idea before putting their money in it.
+Whether it’s a bank or a venture capitalist, every investor wants to know the potential and feasibility of your business idea before putting their money into it.

-3. Refine business strategies and tactics
+3. Refine Business Strategies and Tactics

 A lot of research goes into creating this document.
 And in the process, you can identify and fix flaws and inconsistencies in your tactics.
 Doing this beforehand helps you avoid wasting scarce resources.
 It also helps foresee obstacles and prepare counteractive measures to overcome them.

-4. Organize and manage business activities
+4. Organize and Manage Business Activities

 A business plan includes an in-depth explanation of your business activities and how you will manage them.
 The format of a business plan includes all the major activities of your company, including: